ML Engineer

 How to Solve It:

-Environment Configuration: Make sure the API key is properly loaded in your application.
-It is a common practice to save the key in environment variables (like .env files) to keep it safe.
-If you are working with Python for instance you can use os.getenv("OPENAI_API_KEY") to get it like that.
+Secondly, environment Configuration: Make sure the API key is properly loaded in your application.
+For instance, it is a common practice to save the key in environment variables (like .env files) to keep it safe.
+If you are working with Python, for example, you can use os.getenv("OPENAI_API_KEY") to get it like that.

 Quota Limits